-A comparison of $2\sigma[res]$ and $2\sigma[ctrl]$ in figures 6c and d and in table 1 shows that, besides a few mainly tropical regions with very little inter-annual change, the fit to equation (1) for the majority (over 85%) of the surface has residuals with a smaller standard deviation than inter-annual variability.
-This suggests that if this relationship is used to estimate the 12-month mean maximum surface temperature anomaly for an eruption which has not been explicitly simulated in HadCM3, then the greatest source of error in that estimation - for the majority of the globe - would come from natural variability, rather than the error in the fit.
+Table 1.
+Mean Values of S, V, $2\sigma[res]$ , and $2\sigma[ctrl]$ for the Land Surface Regions Indicated in Figure 7a estimate the 12-month mean maximum surface temperature anomaly for an eruption which has not been explicitly simulated in HadCM3, then the greatest source of error in that estimation, for the majority of the globe, would come from natural variability, rather than the error in the fit.
 This gives us confidence that these regional relations are a means to reconstruct temperature anomalies following generic Pinatubo-like eruptions simulated in HadCM3.